glouppe/info8010-deep-learning/lecture6.md

 ## The big picture

-Across classification, detection, and segmentation, the same evolution:
+Across classification, detection, and segmentation, the same evolution has occurred:

 1. Task-specific architectures with hand-designed components.
 2. Pre-trained backbones shared across tasks.
 3. Foundation models that generalize with minimal or no adaptation.

-.success[The models themselves, as much as the source code or the training data, are generic and re-usable assets.]
+.success[Common computer vision tasks are considered "solved" in the sense that we have models that perform well on benchmarks and can be applied to real-world problems with little effort.]

+???

+But challenges remain: domain shift, long-tail distributions, real-time performance on edge devices, video understanding, 3D perception, etc. The field continues to evolve rapidly.

 ---